TALISMAN: DIGITAL 5th EDITION MANUAL

 Introduction

-In Talisman, up to six players assume the roles of hopeful characters–the would-be rulers of the land of Talisman.
+In Talisman, up to six players assume the roles of hopeful characters, the would-be rulers of the land of Talisman.
 Each character is very different and has his own strengths, weaknesses, and special powers.
-To win the game you must journey to the inner region to defeat the dragon.
+To win the game you must journey to the Inner Region to defeat the Elder Dragon.
 The first player to do so wins.

 Your travels will be hard and fraught with danger.
 Only by gradually building up your adventurer’s powers, gathering valuable allies, and winning potent magical items will you stand a chance of surviving the ultimate test that lies beyond the Portal of Power.